JonKimbel/CatFeeder/README.md

 [protoc](https://github.com/protocolbuffers/protobuf/releases) and add the contents of its `bin/` directory to your PATH.

-Download the latest stable release of nanopb from [here](https://jpa.kapsi.fi/nanopb/) and add the contents of generator-bin to your PATH, then run the following commands from this directory.
+Download the 4.0 release of nanopb from [here](https://jpa.kapsi.fi/nanopb/) and add the contents of its `generator-bin/` directory to your PATH, then run the following commands from this directory.

 ```
 protoc -I=api --nanopb_out=photon api/cat_feeder.proto